-The Problem of Antisemitism Jewish Studies 1370G (550) Tuesday 2:30-3:30, Thursday 3:30-5:30 Room W-101
+The Problem of Antisemitism Jewish Studies 1370G (550)

+Zoom Discussions: Monday 3:00-4:30, Wednesday 2:30-3:30

 Professor: Dr. John P. Hope

 Email: jhope24@huron.uwo.ca

-Office: A211

-Office Hours: Monday & Tuesday.
-3:30-4:30
+Office Hours: By appointment

 Prerequisites: None

 Course Description

 This course serves as an introductory survey of antisemitic ideas from the time of the later Roman Empire until today, together with an examination of some responses to those ideas by philosophers, political theorists, and artists.
 Focusing primarily on the development of attitudes in Europe and North America, we will explore the historical and intellectual context of antisemitism, study the debates surrounding its definition and origins, and examine its ramifications in theology, political thought, art, and literature.